Skip to main content

 • “4 characters with each having their own gameplay style for better and for worse.”

-• “Its main mechanic is lobbing potions that have an arc just large enough to be annoying to use; only 2 of its chemical shots are any good, and its skills are either impractical in stages due to cost or useless for boss fights because of very low hitboxes.”
+• “Its main mechanic is lobbing potions that have an arc that's just large enough to be annoying to use, only 2 of its chemical shots are any good, and its skills are all either impractical to use in stages because of their cost or useless for boss fights because of their very low hitboxes.”

 • story